 Cost Is Just One Issue to Consider

-Do you think the above options are preferable to an elderly person owning and driving a car?
+Do you think the above options are good ones for senior citizens to consider?

 © 2018 Sondra Rochelle